Skip to main content

 2. First message after a long idle gap (a “re-engagement” — the diner went quiet for some hours/days and returned).
 Also eligible, but only if you haven’t already shown the configured max number of Encore offers in the same thread.

-Counting prior offers is simple: every Encore offer link points at the encorekit.com domain.
-Scan the existing message history in the thread for outbound links to that domain and compare to your per-thread cap (e.g. 3).
+Counting prior offers is simple: every Encore offer link is a branded short link on the link.encorekit.com host.
+Scan the existing message history in the thread for outbound links to that host and compare to your per-thread cap (e.g. 3).
 If you’re below the cap, call us; if at the cap, skip.

 Sequence matters: send the offer message before your client’s reply, not after.
 The offer reads as a brief “while you wait” footer to the conversation rather than a postscript stapled onto the end.